 by Dr. C.H.
 Weaver M.D. updated 6/2019

-The U.S. Food and Drug Administration granted accelerated approval for Darzalex (daratumumab) to treat patients with multiple myeloma.
-Darzalex is the first monoclonal antibody approved for treating multiple myeloma.
+The U.S. Food and Drug Administration has approved Darzalex (daratumumab) to treat patients with multiple myeloma as part of initial therapy or for recurrent disease.
+Darzalex is the first monoclonal antibody approved for treating multiple myeloma and is often administered in combination with Revlimid and prednisone.

 About Darzalex™ (daratumumab)